Table of Contents

 startPointOfVertex

-The starting position of vertex data in the vertex buffer, indicating which vertex starts belonging to the current mesh block.
-It is not the offset in bytes; the offset in bytes for the starting position is startPointOfVertex * 3 * 4 bytes.
+The starting position of vertex data stored in the vertex buffer, indicating from which vertex it belongs to the current mesh block.
+It is not equal to the byte offset; the offset of the starting position is startPointOfVertex34 bytes.

 int startPointOfVertex